radianssi/awacademy-awsproject-week05group1/README.md

 py main.py
 ```

 * 7 (Optional) Get automatic reports via email.
 You need to setup your email to AWS SES.
-Next set up AWS Lambda with psycopg2.zip and add .py + .py files to Lambda.
+Next set up AWS Lambda with psycopg2.zip (pack psycopg2 folder files) and upload get_worked_hours.py + send_mail.py files to Lambda.
+You also have to upload database.ini with same information as in phase 5.
 Setup AWS EventBridge to schedule Lambda to run for example once per day.